 Etihad Flight Review

-This flight to Bangkok was operated by a B777-300ER with the 40 Business Class seats spread over two cabins in front of the plane, separated by a galley with two toilets.
-The front cabin was the larger cabin with 28 seats, while the aft cabin is much smaller with only 12 seats and had a more intimate feel.
+A B777-300ER operated this flight to Bangkok with the 40 Business Class seats spread over two cabins in front of the plane, separated by a galley with two toilets.
+The front cabin was larger with 28 seats, while the aft cabin was much smaller with only 12 seats and had a more intimate feel.
 This is the cabin I prefer.

-The Business Class seat has a pitch of 72 inches (183 cm) and a width is 20 inches (50 cm).
+The Business Class seat has a pitch of 72 inches (183 cm), and the width is 20 inches (50 cm).
 In front of each seat, below the fixed entertainment screen, is an ottoman covered in brown leather with some storage space below.
-The tray table is attached to the back of the seat in front, and can be pulled out quite easily; the table can also be moved out-of-the-way when you need to get up.
+The tray table is attached to the back of the seat in front and can be pulled out quite easily; the table can also be moved out-of-the-way when you need to get up.
 The seat’s side features a USB port and international power port near the floor, making it quite difficult to reach for them when you want to charge your devices.
-The armrest holds the handset for the in-flight entertainment system, as well as the seat controls, which includes massage functions.
+The armrest holds the handset for the in-flight entertainment system, as well as the seat controls, which include massage functions.

-At the push of a button, the seat can be reclined into a fully flat-bed with a length of 72 inches (183 cm), which includes the footrest.
-Unfortunately, no duvet is provided to enhance sleep comfort on this medium-haul flights; Etihad only provides turn-down service (including a mattress, cotton loungewear and slippers) on longer flights.
-Etihad’s Middle East competitors Emirates and Qatar Airways do offer turndown service on both medium- and long-haul flights.
+At the push of a button, the seat can be reclined into a fully flatbed with a length of 72 inches (183 cm), which includes the footrest.
+Unfortunately, no duvet is provided to enhance sleep comfort on this medium-haul flight.
+Etihad only provides turn-down service (including a mattress, cotton loungewear, and slippers) on longer flights.
+Etihad’s Middle East competitors Emirates and Qatar Airways do offer turndown service on both medium and long-haul flights.